Battle of Khotyn (1621): Aftermath

 A peace treaty, the Treaty of Khotyn, was signed on 9 October.
 In some clauses, it favoured the Commonwealth, but the Ottoman Empire also got what it wanted.
 There were no territorial changes; the Commonwealth-Ottoman border was confirmed to be the Dniester River and the Commonwealth recognized Ottoman control over Moldavia.
 In the Commonwealth, and among the Cossacks, the stopping of the huge Ottoman army was seen as a great victory.

 Sultan Osman himself was not satisfied with the battle's outcome and put the blame for it on the janissaries.
 Osman wanted to modernize the army, which he blamed for the defeat; his plans for modernization were, however, opposed by the tradition-minded janissaries.
 That opposition resulted in the rebellion of janissaries in 1622, in which Osman II was deposed and killed.

 Having already lost Grand Hetman Chodkiewicz during the battle, the Commonwealth soon lost another of its most notable military figures of the early 17th century in Hetman of Registered Cossacks Petro Konashevych-Sahaidachny, who couldn't recover from battle injuries and died several months later.

+Result

+A lot of sources consider this battle to be a Polish–Lithuanian–Cossack victory.
+However, others describe it a stalemate.